IgnisAstrorum/JWST_completeness/README.md

 ### Simple usage:
 - Generate a catalog of stamps using GAL_Raw_V3.py or use the one provided in the source_catalog directory.
-- Ensure that all .py files are granted executable status.
+- Ensure that all .py files are granted executable status, you may need to change the shebang line.
+- Ensure that the science image is index 1 and the weight image - index 2 in the .fits stack for the field.
+- Edit the config finle as desired.
+- Run generate_mask.py to generate a mask for your desired field.
 - Run the run_sim.py file.
+- If a redshift range is desired, run loop_redshift.py instead.

 ### Alternatively, the program may be executed stepwise as follows:
 - Generate a catalog of stamps using GAL_Raw_V3.py.